 When to Use Not-for-profit

 What does not-for-profit mean?
 Not-for-profit is also a noun and an adjective.
-It carries the same meaning as nonprofit in both of these contexts.

 - Shekels For Isaac operates as a not-for-profit food bank.